celluloid-camp/espectateur/README.md

 ## What is this?

-Espectateur is a collaborative video annotation application designed for educational purposes.
+Espectateur is a collaborative video annotation application designed for performing arts' analysis.

-Find a video, choose an educational objective, annotate the video, share it with your students, collect their answers, answer their questions.
+Find a video of a live show, create a project on espectator, annotate the video, share it with collaborators, collect your and their annotations.
+Make an analysis based on those.

-With espectateur, you can have three types of annotations: semantic annotations based on performance arts ontology, free comments and emoticons
+With espectateur, you can have three types of annotations: emoticons, free comments and semantic annotations based on performing arts ontology.

 ## Demo